stifflerus/stifflerus/_posts/2020-10-06-how-to-eliminate-bed-rattle-on-prusa-i3-mk3s.md

 2. Checkout out the latest version of the firmware. `git checkout v3.9.1`, in my case.
 3. Follow the instructions in the README to set up your build environment.
 I use Debian GNU/Linux, so setup was as easy as `sudo apt install gawk && ./build.sh`.
-This automagically downloads all of the build dependancies and builds the firmware.
+This automagically downloads all of the build dependencies and builds the firmware.
-  * I'm not a big fan of build scripts that download their own dependancies, but I have to admit this is easy and convenient.
+  * I'm not a big fan of build scripts that download their own dependencies, but I have to admit this is easy and convenient.
-  * I don't like that it creates build and environment directories in the parent of the git repo.
-These should be children of the git repo directory.
+  * I don't like that it creates build and environment directories in the parent of the git repository.
+These should be children of the git repository directory.
 4. For the MK3S, copy the firmware variant file to the `./Firmware` directory. `mv ./Firmware/variants/1_75mm_MK3S-EINSy10a-E3Dv6full.h ./Firmware/Configuration_prusa.h`.
 This overwrites the destination file with the configuration for the MK3S.
 5. Edit `./Firmware/Configuration_prusa.h`.
 There is a parameter called `Z_MAX_POS` that defines the length of the Z-Axis.
 I changed mine to `208`.
 You might need to fiddle with this if calibration still fails or the nozzle still crashes into the bed.